MicrosoftDocs/dynamics-365-project-operations/articles/prod-pma/tasks/configure-intercompany-project-invoicing.md

 [!include [banner](../../includes/banner.md)]

-This topic shows how to set up project invoicing between two companies in your organization.
+This article shows how to set up project invoicing between two companies in your organization.
 This task uses the USSI data set.

 1. In the navigation pane, go to **Modules > Accounts payable > Vendors > All vendors**.
 2. In the **All vendors** list, find and select the desired record.